-The full-time phase of the Cor Deo training programme and ministry team in 2012 will last from mid-January until mid-June.
-For twenty weeks (with a two week break at Easter), the team study together in Chippenham, Wiltshire, on Tuesdays, Wednesdays and Thursdays.
+For twenty weeks (with a break at Christmas), the team study together in Chippenham, Wiltshire, on Tuesdays, Wednesdays and Thursdays.
 They also share ministry together during some of the four-day weekends.

 What is the full-time Cor Deo training programme and ministry team?

 A small group of men are invited to join the mentors for an intensive full-time programme of study and ministry.
 The next full-time programme will run from September 2016, to March 2017.

 How does it work?